Donaim/proviral-pres1/slides.md

 <!--

 - As mentioned, we start with **Sample Collection**.
-This is our first step and involves gathering and preparing the raw data.
-It's it is a complex process, and it **can** fail, by, for example, producing sequences that are completely broken.
+This step was described in more detail by Aniqa.
+For us, it is important that it **can** fail, by, for example, producing sequences that are completely broken.

 - In any case, we progress to **MiSeq Loading**, where samples are sequenced, converting raw biological samples into digital data.